The sample complexity of multi-reference alignment: Efficient recovery via tensor methods

-Note that in view of the lower bound appearing in Theorem~\ref{Thm:lowerbound_homogeneous}, the sample complexity of the modified Jennrich algorithm is optimal apart possibly for factors depending polynomially in $d$.
-In fact, the left half of Figure~\ref{fig:phasediag} illustrates the practical effectiveness of the class of methods proposed here: Given samples in the multi-reference alignment problem~\eqref{eq:MRA:model} for $d=5$, this plot shows the performance of our estimator based on Jennrich's algorithm for various values of number of samples $n$ and signal to noise ratio $\mathrm{SNR}$ (inversely proportional to $\sigma^2$).
-For each value of $n$ and $\mathrm{SNR}$, $500$ trials were performed and the mean squared error plotted in color, with blue representing low estimation error (good performance) and red representing high estimation error (bad performance, recovering only noise).
-The black lines are lines of constant $n / \SNR^3$, representing the theoretical prediction of Theorem~\ref{thm:homogeneous}.
+In view of the lower bound appearing in Theorem~\ref{Thm:lowerbound_homogeneous}, the sample complexity of the modified Jennrich algorithm is optimal in terms of the SNR for all signals $\theta$ whose Fourier transform satisfies $|\hat \theta_j| \geq c > 0$ for all $j \in [d]$.
+On the other hand, Theorem~\ref{thm:homogeneous} gives no guarantee for non-generic signals whose Fourier transform is allowed to approach 0.
+This limitation is unavoidable: as mentioned above, \emph{no} approach based on the bispectrum can succeed for general signals.
+We refer the reader to \cite{BandeiraRigolletWeed17_MRA} for more details.

-Several other bispectrum-based algorithms appear in the literature; see \cite{BenBouMa17} for a recent empirical study.
-These may perform better in practice, but they largely do not come with the theoretical guarantees of the algorithm proposed here, and they do not extend to the heterogeneous case discussed below.
+Several other bispectrum-based algorithms have appeared in the literature; see \cite{BenBouMa17} for a recent empirical study.
+These may perform better in practice, but they largely do not come with the theoretical guarantees of the algorithm proposed here, and they do not yield efficient algorithms for the heterogenous case discussed below.